openstack-archive/fuel-docs/pages/terminology/i/icehouse.rst

 For more information, see the
 `Icehouse web site <http://www.openstack.org/software/icehouse/>`_.

-Mirantis OpenStack version 5.0 incorporates and supports the Icehouse code base.
+Mirantis OpenStack version 5.0 and later incorporates and supports the Icehouse code base.
 The following features in Icehouse are not deployed by Fuel 5.x but can be configured manually using the standard OpenStack practices: